valancej/anchore-troubleshooting-guide/README.md

 If you run into an `"Unauthorized"` error, verify you have configured the Anchore CLI correctly, as this error is most commonly seen when the Username, Password, or Service URL are improperly set.

 **Note:** When passing the parameters through the command line, order matters.
 For example, `anchore-cli --url http://localhost:8228/v1 --u admin --p foobar system status`

+## Anchore Engine

+ Anchore Engine is built and delivered as a [Docker container](https://hub.docker.com/r/anchore/anchore-engine).
+The Anchore Engine is a collection of services that can be deployed co-located or fulkly distributed or anythin in-between, as such it can scale out to increase analysis throughput.
+The only external system required is PostgreSQL (9.6+) that all services connect to, but do not use for communication beyond some very simple service registration / lookup processes.

+Throughout this guide, I will be executing Anchore CLI commands to assist with troubleshooting.
+For more information on the Anchore CLI, please reference the CLI section above.

+### General Troubleshooting Approach

+Verify that the following Anchore Engine services are up

+- Service analyzer
+- Service policy_engine
+- Service catalog
+- Service apiext
+- Service simplequeue